holepunchto/bare-module-resolve/README.md

   builtinProtocol: 'builtin:',
   // The supported import conditions. "default" is always recognized.
   conditions: [],
+  // An array reference which will contain the matched conditions when yielding
+  // resolutions.
+  matchedConditions: [],
   // The supported engine versions.
   engines: {},
   // The file extensions to look for.
 Must be provided to support extensionless